Payment Processor

 | Direct relationship with acquirer | More technical complexity |

-Best for: Businesses over $500K/year, businesses with high-risk MCCs, businesses that need pricing control.
+Best for: over $500K/year, high-risk MCCs, anyone who needs pricing control.

 How to Choose